-We make this delicious Vietnamese dish as a charity with us.
-It is very nice when all the ingredients are ready to use and stand on plates around the kitchen island.
-Everyone in the family puts a little each in the rice paper and the system man rolls up and puts on a plate.
+Fresh spring rolls are a delicious Vietnamese dish, which we make as a charity at our place.
+It's great when all the ingredients are ready to use and on plates around the kitchen island.
+Everyone in the family puts a little each in the rice paper and the sisman rolls them up and puts them on a plate.

 500 g salmon fillet